affanhab1b/Software-Project-Qurb-Spring-23-/README.md

 - Share and displaying posts with a caption
 - Liking & Commenting on posts
 - Searching Users
-- Displaaying user posts on feed screen
+- Displaying user posts on feed screen
 - Signing out

 ## Tips for a smooth experience